-Of course there are several others not listed here; far too many to name in a single article (which is all the more reason why the ransomware epidemic appears to be downright scary at first glance).
+Of course there are several not listed here; too many to name in a single article (all the more reason why ransomware is downright scary).

 Who this article is for:

-Many articles have been written on the subject, but in my opinion they only scratch the surface of what should be done to prevent such nefarious attacks.
-Because of the nature of how ransomware spreads (hint: it’s part social engineering), it can quickly bring a business to its knees before anyone knows what’s going on.
-Therefore, I feel it is important cover each compartment of the business, including:
+Because of how ransomware spreads (it’s part social engineering), it can bring a business to its knees before anyone knows what’s going on.
+Therefore, we’ll cover how three key roles of the business need to act:

 1. STOP what you’re doing and disconnect – DON’T power off

-Yes you read that right – don’t power off your system.
-Instead, disconnect the network cable (or disable WiFi using the hardware key if working wirelessly on a laptop).
+Yes you read that right – if you suspect a ransomware attack, don’t power off your system.
+Instead, disconnect the network cable (or disable WiFi if working wirelessly).
 The reasons for this are as follows:

-- Having the infection visible can make it easier for your IT department to diagnose
+- Keeping the infected system up makes it easier for your IT department to diagnose the problem

-- Some crypto-viruses have a weakness that stores the decryption key in a plaintext file, allowing your IT department to retrieve the file and decrypt the drive without paying the ransom.
+- Some crypto-viruses have a weakness that stores the decryption key in a plaintext file, allowing IT to decrypt the drive, so long as you *don’t reboot*

-- Since full-disk encryption requires a reboot, if you power off or restart your system your hard drive will be encrypted and become inaccessible
+- Since full-disk encryption requires a reboot, if you power off or reboot your hard drive will be encrypted & inaccessible, so don’t do this.

 2. Make a note of when the attack happened

-Include date, time and the last thing you were doing when you got hit.
-More importantly BE HONEST.
-Everyone makes mistakes – phishing emails can be deceiving, and IT needs to track down the source of these emails in order to protect the company from further attacks.
+Include the date, time + the last thing you were doing when you got hit.
+Everyone makes mistakes – phishing emails can be deceiving; IT needs to track down the source in order to protect the company from further attacks.

 3. Contact your IT department immediately

-The longer you wait, the higher the chances the virus could infect another computer.
-Even if you disconnect, it’s possible you got the virus from another machine on your network.
-IT needs to track the infection as quickly as possible or the virus could take down the whole system.
+The longer you wait, the more likely the virus will infect another computer.
+Also, it’s possible it spread from another machine on your network.
+IT needs to track the malware as quickly as possible or it could take down the whole network.

-Phishing emails and fake pop-ups can be extremely convincing, but they almost always have a tell.
-If you aren’t sure how to tell a phishing scam from the real deal, ask someone from your IT department to show you how – after all, it’s everyone’s responsibility to protect themselves, their customers and their co-workers from scams.
+Phishing emails & fake pop-ups can look convincing, but they almost always have a tell.
+If you aren’t sure how to tell whether an email is the real deal, ask someone from your IT department to show you how.
+When it comes to ransomware, it’s everyone’s responsibility to protect against fraud.